 Padraic X. Scanlan is Assistant Professor at the Centre for Diaspora and Transnational Studies and the Centre for Industrial Relations and Human Resources at the University of Toronto.
 He is also a Research Associate at the Centre for History and Economics at the University of Cambridge and Harvard University.
 He is an historian of slavery, emancipation and economic life in the eighteenth and nineteenth centuries.
-His first book, Freedom’s Debtors: British Antislavery in Sierra Leone in the Age of Revolution (Yale University Press, 2017) was awarded the 2018 James A. Rawley Prize from the American Historical Association and the 2018 Wallace K. Ferguson Prize, from the Canadian Historical Association.
+He is the author of two books, Slave Empire: How Slavery Built Modern Britain (Robinson, 2020) and Freedom’s Debtors: British Antislavery in Sierra Leone in the Age of Revolution (Yale University Press, 2017).

 Centre for Diaspora and Transnational Studies

 170 St. George Street, Rm 230D

 Toronto, ON, M5R 2M8